Hurts So Good: 5 Healthy Stretches for Sore Muscles

 If you're wondering how to stretch hamstrings anywhere, try the standing hamstring stretch.
 Just bend your upper body forward slightly, place your heel on a slightly elevated surface in front of you (a curb or stair works perfectly), straighten both legs, and reach up.
 Hold this stretch and you should feel it working behind your thigh.

 This pose will straighten your posture and alleviate both neck and lower back pain that you may have after sitting at a computer for a few hours.

 Place both hands flat on a wall in front of your ribs.
-Walk backwards until your torso is parallel with the floor and straighten your legs.
+Walk backward until your torso is parallel with the floor and straighten your legs.
 Flex your stomach and hold the position for ten breaths.

 Upper Back Massage

-This stretch requires a ball or other spherical object, but releases tension in your shoulders and upper back.
+This stretch requires a ball or other spherical object but releases tension in your shoulders and upper back.

 Stand comfortably with your back against a wall.
 Place a ball between your upper back and the wall, and move so that the ball rolls along your back, massaging your muscles.

 Stretching exercises for sore wrists and fingers are easy to do at the office.
 They can restore blood flow to your hands, so try to do them every few hours.

 Simply straighten your arm in front of you, place your palm up, grab your fingers, and counter stretch them towards you.
 You'll feel this stretch in your wrist, hand, and fingers.